jeffpar/pcjs.v1/disks/pcx86/diags/ibm/ega/README.md

     ---   ---   ---   ---
     OFF   OFF   OFF    ON

 The machine below uses the last option (ie, a Color Display configuration).
+A configuration with the [PCjs Debugger](debugger/) is available as well.

 Fantasy Land still has some issues running in the PCx86 emulator, but we're working on them.
 You'll notice some additional "diagnostic" windows below the machine, which are essentially live representations of the 4 EGA "font